Drumsticks1/TS3-LogDataViewer/README.md

 2015-07-09 19:18:18<br />(about 4 days ago) | 2          | /directory_sample/file_sample.txt | 3              | Drumsticks

 ### Overall Program Features
+- You can select which tables you want to be built and displayed.
+This selection is saved to your local storage.
 - You can change the virtual server whose logs will be analyzed by adjusting the value of  the VIRTUALSERVER variable in the rebuildXML.php.
 - You can manually create a logignore and list the log files (one each line) that you want to be ignored (e.g. invalid logs as result of a messed up database migration following a reset to the last backup state).
 - In order to save time the program uses the information from the last created XML instead of parsing all logs again.